A Case for Setting Ambitious-Ass Goals

 Or, in graphical form:

-SMART goals have their place, but we needn't take the "R" (being "Realistic") so seriously.
+SMART goals have their place, but we needn't take the "R" ("Realistic") so seriously.
 As author/podcaster/human guinea pig Tim Ferriss states, "Doing the unrealistic is easier than doing the realistic".
-Or, from David Schwartz's The Magic of Thinking Big (a 10/10 companion to this piece), "Big ideas and big plans are often easier — certainly no more difficult — than small ideas and small plans".
+Or, from David Schwartz, "Big ideas and big plans are often easier — certainly no more difficult — than small ideas and small plans".
 Ferriss adds: "It's lonely at the top.
 99% of the world is convinced they are incapable of achieving great things, so they aim for the mediocre middle-ground.
 The level of competition is thus fiercest for 'realistic' goals, paradoxically making them the most time- and energy-consuming."

 In the business world, this notion was substantiated and popularised by Jim Collins and Jerry Porras.
 After six years of research, Collins and Porras coined the term "BHAG" (Big Hairy Audacious Goals) to describe the commonality "exceptional and long-lasting" companies shared.
 From Collins: "BHAGs are bold, falling in the gray area where reason and prudence might say 'This is unreasonable,' but the drive for progress says, 'We believe we can do it nonetheless.'"